"Pick one scab and leave the others alone. Make the one your friend"

-There seems to be a great deal of shame associated with this obsessive-compulsive skin picking behavior, even more so than in other types of skin picking.
+There seems to be a great deal of shame associated with this obsessive behavior, even more so than in other types of skin picking.
 Many people who suffer with this compulsion know they are doing something that is considered undesirable, even disgusting (to others), but they find it almost impossible to stop nevertheless.

 What causes scab picking?